Machine Learning Simulates Agent-Based Model Towards Policy: Results and Discussion

 We could also not reject the null hypothesis that the means were the same for some of the parameters.
 That indicates that either those parameters were already at an optimal level at the ABM calibration, or that they are not much relevant to generate optimal results.

-The three parameters that refer to the design of the families' sample size that are to receive policy aid should have smaller values according to the ML surrogate optimal results.
-Policy days refers to the number of days the municipalities look back in time to check the financial conditions of the families and decide to include or not in the beneficiary pool.
+The three parameters that refer to the design of the size of the households' set that are to receive policy aid should have smaller values according to the ML surrogate optimal results.
+Together these parameter optimal values suggest that the choice of families to be included could be more precise and focused.
+We comment each one in turn.

+Policy days refers to the number of days the municipalities look back in time to check the financial conditions of the households and decide whether to include them in the beneficiary pool.
 The default value is one year (360 days), but the ABM simulation also tested it for 180 days.
+ML results suggest then that using a smaller number of backward months in order to include households as policy beneficiaries would generate better overall performance.

 Policy coefficient specifies the municipalities' budget share to be invested in the policy.
-Policy quantile is the income threshold for families to be included in the policy program.
-Together, these parameter optimal values suggest that the choice of families to be included could be more precise.
-Conversely, note that the Purchase policy was by design a policy that helps a comparatively much smaller number of families, given that the amount of financial resources to purchase houses is considerably higher than that of renting, for example \cite{alves_furtado2022}.
+Policy quantile is the income threshold for households to be included in the policy program.
+Whereas lowering policy coefficient would diminish policy investments, a smaller threshold to include households would probably help focus the policy towards the poorest, most in-need families.

+Conversely, note that the Property acquisition policy was by design a policy that helps a comparatively much smaller number of households, given that the amount of financial resources to Property acquisition houses is considerably higher than that of renting, for example.
+However, in the case of Property acquisition policy, it seems the number of aided households is too small, which is also not the best solution.

 The frequency of firms entering the labor market value is slightly lower in the ML surrogate when compared to the ABM model.
 This suggests that the optimal is reached more frequently when the labor market is less volatile.